GM workers worry about paying bills as strike continues

 “As this goes on and becomes more difficult, there’s going to be some agitation, but for the most part these people are in it for the long haul,” he said.

-GM dealers across the country report still-healthy inventory on their lots, but they’re running short of parts to fix their customers’ vehicles, and some have had to cancel service appointments.
+GM dealers across the country report still-healthy inventory on their lots, but they’re running short of parts to fix their customers’ vehicles.

 The strike immediately shut down about 30 GM factories across the U.S., essentially ending the company’s production.
 Factories in Canada and Mexico remained open for a while, but one assembly plant in Canada and another in Mexico have been forced to shut down due to parts shortages.
-Analysts expect the closures to spread to the few remaining plants that are open.
+Analysts expect the closures to spread to the six plants that remain open.

+Bargaining went into the night Wednesday and resumed Thursday morning as the strike entered its 25th day.

+A person briefed on the talks said the union hasn’t responded to an improved offer the company made on Monday.
+The person didn’t want to be identified because the talks are confidential.
+The union pointed to a letter from its top bargainer to members saying that GM isn’t committed to bringing production to the U.S. from other countries.

 Many workers stocked away emergency cash after being warned for months by union leaders about the possibility of a strike, but they said GM’s temporary workers who make much less couldn’t do that.